Fury (DC Comics): Post-Crisis

-Hippolyta "Lyta" Trevor-Hall

 Following the 1985 miniseries Crisis on Infinite Earths, the Golden Age Wonder Woman retroactively no longer existed, and Lyta was now the daughter of the newly created character Helena Kosmatos, the Golden Age Fury (a Greek superheroine and a member of the All-Star Squadron, and an avatar of the Fury Tisiphone) and had been raised by Joan Trevor (née Dale), the Quality Comics superheroine Miss America, and her husband, Derek.
 Lyta was told of her mother's history by Alecto, and visited yearly by the time-travelling Hippolyta, who trained Lyta as a heroine.

 For a while, Lyta served with Infinity, Inc., but eventually left the team to bear a child.
 At home, Lyta was visited by a resurrected Hector Hall.
-After his death, Hall mistakenly believed he had been chosen as the Guardian of Dreams, the Sandman, and joined the real Sandman in the Dream Dimension, where they had adventures masterminded by the two schemers Brute and Glob.
+After his death, Hall mistakenly believed he had been chosen as the Guardian of Dreams called the Sandman following the suicide of Garrett Sandford and joined the real Sandman in the Dream Dimension where they had adventures masterminded by the two schemers Brute and Glob.

-In Neil Gaiman's The Sandman, it was revealed that the Dream Dimension was a portion of the Dreaming enclosed by Brute and Glob during Morpheus' imprisonment, as a domain of their own.
+In Neil Gaiman's The Sandman, it was revealed that the Dream Dimension was a portion of the Dreaming enclosed by Brute and Glob during Morpheus' imprisonment, as a Pocket Dream Dimension of their own.
 Upon Morpheus' return, Hector's soul was released and Lyta was sent back to Earth, where she gave birth to their son.
 Afterwards, Lyta blamed Morpheus for Hector's death; but Morpheus visited the child, named him Daniel, and claimed him as an heir.
-When Daniel was later captured by Loki and Robin Goodfellow, Lyta invoked the Furies to destroy Morpheus, whereupon Daniel became the new Lord of the Dreaming.
+When Daniel was later captured by Loki and Robin Goodfellow, Lyta invoked the Three's Erinyes aspect to destroy Morpheus, whereupon Daniel became the new Lord of the Dreaming.

 At the wake held for Morpheus, Lyta met her son in his new role.
 He gave her his protection from the immortals offended by her, and returned her to the waking world.

 Lyta's story continued in the graphic novel Sandman Presents: The Furies.
 She appeared in JSA where she was reunited with Hector, now reincarnated as Doctor Fate.
 At some point between the graphic novel and her return in JSA, the evil wizard Mordru had captured Lyta and imprisoned her in Dr. Fate's amulet.
 Once freed, she rejoined her husband and later regained her true memories of Daniel.

 During the Spectre's quest to destroy magic throughout the DC Universe, he banished Doctor Fate and Lyta to a freezing mountain, later identified as part of Hell.
 In JSA #80, Lyta recalls being visited by Daniel in a dream, where he offers to bring Lyta and Hector to the Dreaming for all eternity; because Hector is dying, Lyta accepts the offer.